dalaing/cofun/blog/posts/free_and_cofree.md

 We can clean this up by using comonad transformers.
 This turns out to be pretty similar to working with monad transformers, down to the fact that we can use the transformers in either `transformers` or `mtl` style.

-We can break the DSL down into independent parts using coproducts, as covered in [Datatypes a la carte](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.101.4131).
+We can break the DSL down into independent parts using coproducts, as covered in [Data types a la carte](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.101.4131).
 In addition to this, we can factor out the independent parts of the interpreter using products.

 We can bring some other effects into the mix.